toozler/noaa_nclimgrid_r/README.md

 <img src="man/figures/README-examplegraph3-1.png" width="100%" />

-You can visualize and compare the distribution of values from monthly or normals datasets with `plot_nclimgrid_histogram()`.
+You can visualize and compare the distribution of values from monthly, normals or anomaly datasets with `plot_nclimgrid_histogram()`.

 <img src="man/figures/README-examplegraph4-1.png" width="100%" />